Sally Bowles: Inspiration

 Sally Bowles is based on Jean Ross, a vivacious British flapper and later an ardent Stalinist, whom Isherwood knew while sojourning in Weimar-era Berlin during the twilight of the Jazz Age.
 Belying her humble circumstances in Berlin, the 19-year-old Ross was the offspring of a wealthy Scottish cotton merchant and came from a privileged background.
 She had "a long, thin handsome face, aristocratic nose, glossy dark hair" with large brown eyes.

 Isherwood noted that the teenage Ross was "more essentially British than Sally; she grumbled like a true Englishwoman, with her grin-and-bear-it grin.
 And she was tougher.
 She never struck Christopher as being sentimental or the least bit sorry for herself.
 Like Sally, she boasted continually about her lovers."
 According to Isherwood, Ross was a sexually liberated young woman who once claimed to have had sex with another performer in view of the audience during Max Reinhardt's production of Tales of Hoffmann circa Winter 1931: (Note: After Ross' death, her daughter Sarah Caudwell criticized Isherwood's memories of Ross' sexual exhibitionism in Max Reinhardt's The Tales of Hoffmann production.
 She dismissed his claims as puerile fantasy.
 However, acquaintance Gerald Hamilton claimed Ross was known for her sexual exhibitionism, including entertaining guests in the nude.)

 "In the course of the ball scene at the Venetian palace of the courtesan Giulietta, several pairs of lovers were carried onto the stage.
 Each pair reclined on a litter, locked in each other's arms.
 These lovers were merely extras and few members of the audience can have paid any attention to their embraces, once they had made their entrance, for a dazzling corps de ballet was performing in the middle of the stage.
 But Christopher watched one pair of lovers intently, through opera glasses, until the end of the scene.
 Even so, he couldn't be sure if what Jean had told him was true—that she had sex with her partner in full view of the audience."

 When crafting the "divinely decadent" Sally Bowles as a literary character, Isherwood purloined the surname "Bowles" from American writer Paul Bowles whom he had likewise met in Berlin in 1931 and to whom he was sexually attracted.
 Explaining his choice, he wrote, "[I] liked the sound of it and also the looks of its owner."
-Isherwood famously introduces Sally in his 1937 novella by writing:
+Isherwood introduces Sally in his 1937 novella by writing: